 General Plan Policy Consistency Statement complement and enhance its role as a regional attraction.
 Policy LU-19.22: Encourage the development of Consistent.
-The General Plan and Zoning Code a high-intensity urban entertainment activity Amendments, will not prohibit the City's ability center that strengthens physical and functional to encourage the development of a highconnectivity with the resort area. intensity urban entertainment activity center to enhance physical and functional connectivity Police III 40 22: Describe for a bindle siteliand with the resort area.
-Policy LU-19.23: Provide for a highly vitalized urban pedestrian environment through the Consistent.
-The General Plan and Zoning Code establishment of pedestrian amenities and Amendments, will not prohibit the City's ability to provide for a highly vitalized urban pedestrian retail development along Beach Boulevard and environment by establishing pedestrian Orangethorpe Avenue. amenities and retail development along Beach Orangethorpe Avenue.
-Boulevard and Orangethorpe Avenue.
+The General Plan and Zoning Code a high-intensity urban entertainment activity Amendments, will not prohibit the City's ability center that strengthens physical and functional to encourage the development of a highconnectivity with the resort area. intensity urban entertainment activity center to enhance physical and functional connectivity with the resort area.
+Policy LU-19.23: Provide for a highly vitalized Consistent.
+The General Plan and Zoning Code urban pedestrian environment through the Amendments, will not prohibit the City's ability establishment of pedestrian amenities and to provide for a highly vitalized urban pedestrian retail development along Beach Boulevard and environment by establishing pedestrian Orangethorpe Avenue. amenities and retail development along Beach Boulevard and Orangethorpe Avenue.
 Policy LU-19.24: Expand and enhance Consistent.
-The General Plan and Zoning Code supportive commercial, hospitality, and Amendments, will not prohibit the City's ability residential uses along Beach Boulevard and to expand and enhance supportive commercial, Orangethorpe Avenue that attract and hospitality, and residential uses along Beach complement the tourist industry.
-Boulevard and Orangethorpe Avenue to attract and complement the tourist industry.
-Policy LU-19.25: Promote linkages to adjacent Consistent.
-The General Plan and Zoning Code developments to promote the Entertainment Amendments, will not prohibit the City's ability Corridor North as a pedestrian destination. to promote linkages to adjacent developments to enhance the Entertainment Corridor North as a pedestrian destination.
+The General Plan and Zoning Code supportive commercial, nospitality, and Amendments, will not prohibit the City's ability Orangethering Avenue that attract and to expand and enhance supportive commercial, complement the tourist industry nospitality, and residential uses along Beach complement the tourist industry. and complement the tourist industry Policy III-19 25: Promote linkages to adjacent Consistent The General Plan and Zoning Code developments to promote the Entertainment Amendments will not prohibit the City's ability Corridor North as a nedestrian destination to promote linkages to adjacent developments to enhance the Entertainment Corridor North as a pedestrian destination.
 Policy LU-19.26: Encourage development of Consistent.
-The General Plan and Zoning Code strategically located, joint-use parking facilities to establish a "park once" destination.
-Amendments, will not prohibit the City's ability to establish a park once destination. to encourage the development of strategically located, joint-use parking facilities to establish a "park once" destination.
+The General Plan and Zoning Code strategically located, joint-use parking facilities Amendments, will not prohibit the City's ability to establish a "park once" destination. to encourage the development of strategically located, joint-use parking facilities to establish a "park once" destination.
 Policy LU-19.27: Incorporate high-density Consistent.
 The General Plan and Zoning Code residential development as a component of Amendments, will not prohibit the City's ability retail and entertainment uses to provide to incorporate high-density residential additional housing opportunities for employees development as a component of retail and of the resort area. entertainment uses to provide additional housing opportunities for employees of the resort area.
 Northwest Focus Area Policy LU-19.28: Encourage the creation of Not Applicable.
-There are no project sites large-scale, job-creating development. located in the Northwest focus area and the proposed Amendments would not prohibit the City from encouraging the creation of large- Delice III 10 20.
-Face was a thin a stabilish or of scale, job-creating development. \ Policy LU-19.29: Encourage the establishment Not Applicable.
+There are no project sites large-scale, job-creating development. located in the Northwest focus area and the proposed Amendments would not prohibit the City from encouraging the creation of large- scale, job-creating development. \ Policy LU-19.29: Encourage the establishment Not Applicable.
 There are no project sites of high-end corporate businesses through located in the Northwest focus area and the proposed Amendments would not prohibit the